apify/apify-docs/content/academy/switching_to_typescript/using_types.md

 TypeScript can't automatically infer the type of the variable when we don't provide it an initial value, so it automatically uses the `any` type.

 > Note: Avoid using the `any` type as much as possible.
-It completely defeats the purpose of using TypeScript in the first place.
+It completely defeats the purpose of using TypeScript in the first place, as it removes the benefits of TS.

 Because of this, we can set `value` to be absolutely anything without receiving any compiler errors.